Japanese Government (MEXT) Postgraduate Scholarships

 If you are not a UK citizen but wish to apply for a MEXT Scholarship, please contact the Embassy of Japan in your own country.

-Applications and enquiries should be emailed to:
+All enquiries should be emailed to:

 MEXT Postgraduate Scholarship